microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/applicationauthenticationmethodpolicy.md

 ## Requirements

 - Management of application authentication method policies can be performed by a global administrator, application administrator, or cloud application administrator.
-- All app policy management operations require a [Workload identity premium license](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identities-faqs#what-is-the-cost-of-workload-identities-premium-plan).
+- All app policy management operations require a [Microsoft Entra Workload Identities Premium license](/azure/active-directory/workload-identities/workload-identities-faqs#what-is-the-cost-of-workload-identities-premium-plan).

 ## Next steps